hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that operation teams need to be aware of when updating PIA.

+## 1.43.1

+- Keycloak admin is created on startup

 ## 1.43

 - The ionic app is now also served for participants using the web